 (3) Now, correct me if I am wrong, but Hegel was a professor wasn't he?
-In that case, Mr Gormless here prefers the mystical ramblings of that non-worker to the arguments I have constructed using only the language of the working class (or which can be translated into it), as Marx himself instructed us to do.
+In that case, Mr Gormless here prefers the mystical ramblings of that non-worker, Hegel, to the arguments I have constructed using only the language of the working class (or which can be translated with ease into it), as Marx himself instructed us to do.

 (4) I never get embarrassed -- except over the crass things comrades like Mr Gormless here say in the name of Marxism.

 (5) Can someone please refer this twerp back to Marx's comments, where he says just about the same as me (concerning ordinary language, and ruling-class ideology).
 [More details here.]

 (6) What comments on religion?
 The ones of mine that agree with Marx's, by any chance?